abhitrueprogrammer/ds-wiki/README.md

 AUTH_GOOGLE_SECRET=
 ```
 You can create a MONGODB cluster by visiting: https://cloud.mongodb.com/
-You can setup google credentials by visition: https://authjs.dev/getting-started/authentication/oauth
+You can setup google credentials by visiting: https://authjs.dev/getting-started/authentication/oauth

 To start your development server run: